RussellSprouts/ice-forth/README.md

   Using `visualize-ops.html`, you can see an animation of the Forth compiler working.
 It shows a 256x256 grid representing each byte as a single square, as well as each character that is read from the IO port.

+### Future work

+There's a lot of code defined in the assembly files.
+Ideally, most of it should be moved to .f files, leaving just the minimal core in assembly.